-To see details about the success or failure of the app restore operation, select the Audit Log part of the main Browse blade.
+To see details about the success or failure of the app restore operation, navigate to the Audit Log blade in the Azure portal.

-The Audit log blade displays all of your operations, along with level, status, resource, and time details.
+The Audit logs blade displays all of your operations, along with level, status, resource, and time details.

-The details blade will display the available information related to the operation.
+The details blade will display the available information related to the restore operation.